Life Starts Now: Composition

 The album marks a departure from the angry tone of the band's previous releases into a lyrical style that is perceived as more optimistic.
 Confronted with overcoming problems such as sickness and death within their families, it reflects the maturity of the band members; in a published statement, they were quoted as saying: "We had to be inspired by it, but the outcome is this: It's a new beginning.
 It's life starting over."
 According to Sanderson, the group questioned life itself, which is a common thought they had when writing the album.

 Musically, the group wanted to create a raw and organic record, focusing less on layering and avoid making the album sound overproduced and over-processed, compared to other bands at that time.
 According to Walst, the group cut back on layering as many guitars and decided to step it up to make the record more musical to create a "heavy sounding album."
 Stock stated that they took influences from the '70s, from groups such as Led Zeppelin.
 Speaking about the recording the process, Adam Gontier said they recorded the album in a live room together, capturing that "raw and real" sound the group wanted to accomplish.

 Commercial performance

 The album debuted at number three on the Billboard 200, selling 79,000 copies in the US in its first week, thus becoming the band's highest-charting album in the US to date.
 The album also debuted on the Billboard Top Rock Albums chart at number two.
+In Canada, the album peaked at number two, selling 14,000 copies in its first week.
 The album's lead single "Break" peaked at number 26 on the Canadian Hot 100, as well as number one on the Billboard Hot Rock & Alternative Songs chart.
 "The Good Life" at number 52 on the Canadian Hot 100 and number one on Billboard Hot Rock & Alternative Songs chart.
 With the exception of "Lost in You", all of the band's singles from the album topped the Billboard Mainstream Rock chart.
 As of July 2010, the album had sold 398,826 units in the US.